 Take the stairs

-By now, you have probably heard about the importance of social distancing and have already been proactive in minimizing your contact with others.
+By now, you have probably heard about the importance of social distancing and have already been proactive in minimizing your contact with others to help survive coronavirus.

 The current recommendation is to stand at least 6 feet away from other people in order to reduce your chance of catching the virus, while also lowering the chance of spreading it.
 In larger apartment complexes, there’s a good chance that elevator access is available to tenants and is often considered the preferred option.